 Highwoods Park

-South side of Frankfort Pkwy at Mason Ave NE (map)
+Location: South side of Frankfort Pkwy at Mason Ave NE (map)

 Features: Playground, gazebo with a large picnic table, little library, baseball field, soccer field, basketball court